 Kingston ACT 2604

-A receipt will be mailed to you.
+A receipt will be emailed or posted to you.

 One of the easiest ways to donate to AUSPOL is to set up an ongoing payroll deduction to the Foundation.
 You can fill in the payroll deduction form in the link below and send it into the head office details set out on the form or using the Contacts link on the website.